yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Starting in this era disables religion"
 	Applicable to: Era

-??? example  "Every major Civilization gains a spy when entering this era"
+??? example  "Every major Civilization gains a spy once a civilization enters this era"
 	Applicable to: Era

 ## Tech uniques